LMLK-seal/LLModel/README.md

 1. PyQt5: For the graphical user interface
 2. llama-cpp-python: For interfacing with the Llama models
-3. PyMuPDF (fitz): For handling PDF files
+3. PyMuPDF (fitz): For handling PDF files.
+4. pyttsx3: Text to speech.

 You can install these libraries using pip: "pip install PyQt5 llama-cpp-python PyMuPDF pyttsx3"